 Should Disney Vacation Club officially acknowledge the higher occupancy in all One Bedroom villas?
 If so, should they consider adding the sleeper chairs or convertible armoires (a la Grand Californian Villas) for the 5th guest with member dues billed for the expense?
 Or should DVC go back to enforcing the original occupancy limit of these units?

-Topic: Share your thoughts regarding Disney's Animal Kingdom Villas.
+Topic: Share thoughts regarding the occupancy of One Bedroom Villas.

 There was a time when Disney Vacation Club resorts often appreciated in value after the property was "sold out" and no longer being actively marketed.
 Buyers looking to purchase via resale would pay more than the original buyer for a contract that had fewer years remaining.